OkomaNdu/juice-shop-devsecops-pipelin/README.md

 ### Verifying the Deployed Container

-Once the pipeline's `deploy_image` job has completed at least once, the host runs a container named `juice-shop` published on port 3000.
+Once the pipeline's `deploy_test` job has completed at least once, the host runs a container named `juice-shop` published on port 3000.

 > :warning: **The Security Group must allow TCP 3000 inbound from